Why we built MCP-first hosting

 What we are not trying to be

 Percher does not have multi-region deploys, edge functions, built-in cron jobs, serverless scale-to-zero, SOC 2, or an uptime SLA.
-Those are valid requirements.
-If you are building paid SaaS or a workload with contractual uptime needs, use a platform built for that.
+Those are valid requirements, and if you have them, you should use a platform built for them.

-Percher is for personal apps: tools, side projects, internal utilities, and small things you build for yourself or people close to you.
+Percher is for the other category.
+Personal apps.
+Side projects.
+Internal tools.
+The things you build for yourself or for people close to you.
 The trade is simple infrastructure, flat pricing, and an operations loop your assistant can actually drive.

 That is the reason for MCP-first hosting.
-Not because MCP is fashionable, but because it lets the platform return the next move instead of making the user carry screenshots between tabs.
+Not because MCP is the current shiny thing, but because it lets the platform tell the assistant what to do next, instead of making the user shuttle screenshots between tabs.